 A working farm, as well as a research, education, and outreach facility, the Hampshire College Farm Center is dedicated to sustainable agriculture.

-Created in the late seventies as an experimental project of the Natural Science faculty, the Farm Center continues to be a place where students and faculty integrate science and alternative technology as a means for testing sustainable methods of farming.
+Created in the late seventies as an experimental project of the faculty, the Farm Center continues to be a place where students and faculty integrate science and alternative technology as a means for testing sustainable methods of farming.

 In addition, the Farm Center serves the College as a living laboratory for research and teaching on sustainable agriculture and the interdependence of health, food, and environment.
 Many students work at the center with animals, vegetables, and the CSA (Community Supported Agriculture) Program.